 Assignment: Create a found news poem, using the image they selected as the canvas for the poem (optional).

 Ask students to consider the titles they have cut out.
-They can be used them as a jumping off point to create a headline/title for the poem.
+They can use them as a jumping off point to create a headline/title for the poem.
 They can use the exact words from the headline, or rearrange or change them, cross them out, cut them up to spell new words or come up with something entirely different.

 Then, ask students to read the body of the article.